mus-ali1/Professional-README-Generator/README.md

 ## Installation

+Getting started make sure you have node.js and npm installed on your system.

-1. Create a clone of this repo 2.
-Navigate to the directory of the cloned repo on your terminal 3.
-Install npm modules 3. use node index.js to start the ReadMe Generator
+1. Create a clone of this repository ``git@github.com:mus-ali1/Professional-README-Generator.git``
+2. Navigate to the directory of the cloned repository using your terminal.
+3. Install the required npm modules by running ``npm install`` in your terminal and answer yes to all the prompts
+4. Type ``node index.js``  in the terminal to start the readme generator.

+If you have any trouble please refer to the walk-through video.

 ## Usage

-Navigate to your project directory in your terminal application and run node index.js command.
-Follow the instructions and a README.md file will be created.
+Navigate to your project directory in your terminal application and run ``node index.js`` command.
+Follow the instructions and a ``README.md`` file will be created.

 ## Credits